LitoMore/mac-setup/README.md

 ### Homebrew

+It's a free and open-source software package management system that simplifies the installation of software.

 Follow https://brew.sh to install.

 ### Fira Code

-Font Code is a free monospaced font containing ligatures for common programming multi-charactor combinations.
+It's a free monospaced font containing ligatures for common programming multi-charactor combinations.

 See https://github.com/tonsky/FiraCode for more details.